cmarincia/ketansingh.me/content/posts/llvm.md

 - `[` If the byte at the data pointer is zero, then instead of moving the instruction pointer forward to the next command, jump it forward to the command after the _matching_ `]` command.
 - `]` If the byte at the data pointer is nonzero, then instead of moving the instruction pointer forward to the next command, jump it _back_ to the command after the _matching_ `[` command.

 Since the language is very simple, writing an interpreter is not too difficult.
-You can find link to my interpreter [here](https://github.com/spl0i7/gollvm-bf/blob/main/interpreter/main.go)I will use the design of interpreter to write the compiler
+You can find link to my interpreter [here](https://github.com/spl0i7/gollvm-bf/blob/main/interpreter/main.go).
+I will use the design of interpreter to write the compiler

 # Crafting the Compiler